GENERAL PRIVACY STATEMENT

-Mission Services is committed to protecting the privacy of all clients, residents, staff, board members, volunteers and donors, as well as confidential organization information.
+Mission Services of London (MSL) is committed to protecting the privacy of all participants, staff, volunteers and donors, as well as confidential organization information.
 MSL collects, stores and uses personal information under its control, in a manner that is respectful of individuals in all of the aforementioned groups.

 Definition of Personal Information

-- Information about rent payment history.
+- Information about any services provided

 Information not considered confidential